Scarabaeus1031/NEXAH/RESEARCH/VALIDATION/README.md

 - observed structures are real and robust
 - transition dynamics are intrinsic to flow geometry
-- control operates through phase alignment, not force
+- control operates through phase structure AND directional alignment, not force

 ---